ernesto1/monochrome/README.md

 DNF is periodically queried for new packages **if the system is iddle**.
 Slow machines will appreciate this, since a dnf package lookup may bring the cpu to a crawl.
 ### Network modes
-Network devices reflect the current way you are connected to the internet
+Network devices reflect the current way you are connected to the internet.

+Depending on your linux distribution, you may need to [configure the proper network device name](https://github.com/ernesto1/monochrome/wiki#network-devices).

 ![network](images/network-modes.png)
 ### Power modes
 ![power](images/power-modes.png)